 The application was notified in accordance with Council's Community Participation Plan 2019 from 10-29 July 2020.
-Three (3) submissions were received, one (1) in support and two (2) objections (identical submissions from the same household).
+Three (3) submissions were received, two (2) objections (identical submissions from the same household) and one letter of support.
 The issues raised are identified are discussed below.

-Table 1: Submissions
+Table1: Submissions

-Concern
+Concern Comment